T3 road (Zambia): Road Network

 The T3 is entirely part of the Trans-African Highway network no. 9 or Beira-Lobito Highway, which connects Beira in Mozambique with Lobito in Angola.
 The T3 is also part of the Walvis Bay-Ndola-Lubumbashi Development Road between DR Congo and Namibia.

-The T3 is part of the connection between DR Congo and countries in the south and south-east, like Malawi, Namibia, Botswana, Zimbabwe, Mozambique and South Africa.
+The T3 is part of the main connection between DR Congo and countries in the south and south-east, including Zambia, Malawi, Namibia, Botswana, Zimbabwe, Mozambique and South Africa.
 As a result, it is an important trade route and is commonly used by cars and trucks in either direction.

 The border at Kasumbalesa is a very-busy border post, with a large number of trucks passing there per day.

-M6 Road (Copperbelt)
+M6 road (Copperbelt)

-The M6 Road is an alternative route, bypassing the City of Ndola and providing a shorter, more direct route to both Kitwe and Luanshya.
-The entire route is 33 km in length.
-It starts at a junction with the T3 road 34 kilometres south of Ndola by the Masangano Market of Masaiti District (near Kafulafuta), going north-west and rejoins the T3 just north of the small area of Fisenge in Luanshya District (8 km north of Luanshya), at the point where the T3 turns to the direction of Kitwe.
-Even the short 8 km road into Luanshya from Fisenge is designated as the M6.
+The M6 (Fisenge Bypass) is an alternative route, bypassing the city of Ndola and providing a shorter, more direct route to both Kitwe and Luanshya.
+It starts at a junction with the T3 approximately 34 kilometres south of Ndola by Masangano in Masaiti District (near Kafulafuta), going north-west for 33 kilometres (crossing the Kafubu River) and rejoins the T3 just north of the small area of Fisenge in Luanshya District (8 km north of Luanshya), at the point where the T3 turns to the direction of Kitwe.
+Even the 8 km road from Fisenge southwards to the Luanshya town centre is designated as the M6.

-This route is used by people who wish to skip the City of Ndola and who wish to avoid the Michael Chilufya Sata Toll Plaza west of Ndola at the point where the T3 enters Luanshya District.
-So, people travelling from Kapiri Mposhi only have to pass through one toll gate, the Kafulafuta Toll Plaza just south of Masangano Market, before joining this road as a shortcut to Kitwe.
+This route is used by people who wish to bypass the city of Ndola when travelling from Kapiri Mposhi to Kitwe.
+The bypass reduces the distance to Kitwe by 22 kilometres.

-13 kilometers from Masangano Market, the M6 meets a road which goes north into the Mushili township of Ndola.
-5 kilometers before Fisenge, the M6 meets a road which goes west into the Luanshya Town Centre.
+As part of the deal made by the government of Zambia in 2017 to construct the Lusaka-Ndola Dual Carriageway, an agreement was made to also rehabilitate the entire 41 km length of the M6 from Masangano through Fisenge to the Luanshya town centre.
+After the deal was renegotiated in February 2023 as a public-private partnership (concession), rehabilitating the entire M6 remained part of the Lusaka-Ndola Dual Carriageway agreement.

-The bypass, called the Fisenge Bypass on some maps, reduces the distance to Kitwe by 22 kilometres (saving motorists 10 minutes; estimated by Google Maps as of 2022).
-Despite the shortcut, most trucks and motor vehicles still pass through Ndola during their trips in either direction between Kapiri Mposhi (& Lusaka) in the south and Kitwe (& the Democratic Republic of the Congo) in the north-west.
+The Road Development Agency stated that the works on the M6 road from Masangano to Luanshya are expected to be completed by 30 December 2024.
+The works were 100% completed in January 2025.
+The National Road Fund Agency stated that the M6 road will also have a toll gate placed on it by the concessionaire.
+The toll gate was named the Abram Mokola Toll Plaza and started operating on 18 April 2025.
+The toll gate was commissioned by Charles Milupi (the Minister of Infrastructure, Housing and Urban Development) on 10 August 2025.